What’s so special about Raleigh?

 North Carolina’s Greater Raleigh has managed to pull off the difficult feat of combining a stunning natural backdrop with a supportive, sports-obsessed community to offer you and your athletes the perfect location to compete, bond and vacation.
 Centrally located, easily affordable and filled to the brim with Southern hospitality, Raleigh’s natural beauty is just the cherry on top of this stunning city and its friendly neighbors.
 Raleigh is the ideal host for any sports event that comes its way, but it’s eagerly awaiting yours in particular.
 No wonder Forbes Travel Guide named Raleigh as one of their global “12 Top Destinations of 2017.”

 What does Raleigh have to offer my teams?

 From concerts and outdoor movies to climbs on the highest indoor climbing wall in a five-state radius and adrenaline-pumping BMX rides, the opportunities for entertainment in Greater Raleigh are as varied as they are abundant.
 No matter what your teams’ interests are, they’re sure to find their own perfect adventure during their stay.
 Outdoor enthusiasts can discover why Men’s Health ranked Raleigh one of the “10 Most Adventurous Cities in America” with a variety of hiking trails, kayak tours and one-of-a-kind parks, while athletes who want to stay inside can enjoy some of America’s best shopping malls and museums.
 Regardless of your inclinations, Raleigh locals suggest all young visitors try looking for excitement at Triangle Rock Club and the Daniel Dhers Action Sports Complex.

-Click the Instant Info Logo to let us connect you with Greater Raleigh Sports Alliance
+Let us connect you with Greater Raleigh Sports Alliance

 - Greater Raleigh has an extensive track record of hosting events of all sizes and types